Richard Hammond: Residences

 The Hammond family live in a mock castle in Herefordshire, and they also have an apartment in London.
 In an interview with The Sunday Times in February 2008, it was reported that Hammond had moved briefly from Gloucestershire to Buckinghamshire, then back again, because he missed the country life.

 In October 2012, it was reported he had spent over £2 million buying Bollitree Castle which is situated near Weston under Penyard, Ross-on-Wye.
-It has been rumoured he has also bought a large house in the town of Wantage, Oxfordshire.